Achieve Your New Year’s Resolutions Using LEDs #2: The One Where You Promise to be More Eco-Friendly

 What's RoHS When It's at Home?

-LEDs, on the other hand, contain no hazardous substances like mercury that could pollute our water supplies.
+LEDs, on the other hand, contain no hazardous substances like mercury.
+So, there's no chance that it could pollute our water supplies.
 As such, good quality LED lights and bulbs meet the standards set by Restriction of Hazardous Substances Directive (RoHS).

 If you’d like to read a more in-depth article on this particular subject, check out our blog: Why LEDs are a More Environmentally Friendly Light Source